pablosmedina/ckite/README.md

   //CKite needs to know the last applied write on log replay to
   //provide exactly-once semantics
-  //If no persistence is needed then state machines can just return zero def lastAppliedIndex: Long = lastIndex
+  //If no persistence is needed then state machines can just return zero def lastAppliedIndex: Long = 0

   //called when a read command has been received def applyRead = {